jlarso11/cs455-hw3/README.md

 To generate these files, run the following command:

-$HADOOP_HOME/bin/hadoop jar dist/wordcount.jar cs455.hadoop.mainjob.MainJob /data/main /data/supplementary/airports.csv /data/supplementary/carriers.csv /data/supplementary/plane-data.csv /home/cs455/jlarso11-hw3-output
+$HADOOP_HOME/bin/hadoop jar dist/wordcount.jar cs455.hadoop.mainjob.MainJob /data/main /data/supplementary/airports.csv /data/supplementary/carriers.csv /data/supplementary/plane-data.csv {output file}

 The thought process behind question #7 was to come up withsomething that the startup company would be able to sell to airline companies.
 I figured that each airline company is trying to minimize their delay times as much as possible to give their customers a better experience.